LatestExplore the world

 Excavation by the Israel Antiquities Authority at Yavne – Aerial view.
 Photo: Assaf Peretz, Israel Antiquities Authority

-Drinking wine was very common in ancient times, for children and adults alike.
-Since the water was not always sterile and or even tasty, wine was also used as a kind of “concentrate” to improve the taste, or as a substitute for drinking water.
+For children and adults, drinking wine was very common in ancient times.
+Since the water was not always sterile and or even tasty, wine was also used as a kind of “concentrate” to improve the taste or as a substitute for drinking water.
 Each of the exposed winepresses covered an area of about 225 square meters.

 Around the treading floor, where the grapes were crushed barefoot to extract the liquid, compartments were built for fermenting the wine, and next to them – two huge octagonal-shaped vats for collecting the wine.